mjs001/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Learned how to implement custom middleware in express and learned how to make routes for express.

 - [ ] Describe Middleware?

+its small packages of code that allow functionality beyond the scope of the application

 - [ ] Describe a Resource?

+in express it is a program that is designed to do actions for a specific purpose

 - [ ] What can the API return to help clients know if a request was successful?

+a status code

 - [ ] How can we partition our application into sub-applications?

+by making different routes depending on what sub-application you are on

 ## Minimum Viable Product